 IELTS is the International English Language Testing System which is the world’s most popular test for the English language.

 This test assesses all English skills — reading, writing, listening and speaking in less than three hours, and is intended to reflect how English is used for studies, work, and communication, in countries abroad.
 There are two types of IELTS tests: IELTS Academic and IELTS General Training.

 What is Academic IELTS?

 The IELTS Academic test is for people applying for higher education or professional matriculation in an environment of English communications.
 It showcases some of the features of academic language and determines whether the person is ready to commence studying or training.

 An IELTS certificate is acknowledged as a substantiation of proficiency in English by over 10,000 education and training institutions worldwide.
 Some universities in countries where English is not spoken, require an IELTS score as their courses are taught in English.

 Mostly the IELTS Academic test is taken to support a candidate’s study and application for studies overseas.
 It is also very important for the candidate to find out about the entry level requirements of each and every organisation before taking a test.

 Students get the opportunity to submit their IELTS test results to five organisations automatically and free of charge by the IELTS test centre.
 However, if a student wishes to send his/her results to additional organisations, a fee is charged.
 A request can be made to send the results as long as the IELTS scores are valid.

-The Listening and Speaking portions are the same for both: the IELTS Academic and IELTS General Training, but the contents of the Reading and Writing varies depending on the test chosen.
+The Listening and Speaking portions are the same for both: the IELTS Academic and IELTS General Training, but the contents of the Reading and Writing sections vary depending on the test chosen.